-(a) A document that can be filed in a traditional manner with the district clerk may be electronically filed with the exception of the following documents:

-i) citations or writs bearing the seal of the court;

-ii) returns of citation;
+- (a) A document that can be filed in a traditional manner with the District or County Clerk may be electronically filed with the exception of the following documents: - i) citations or writs bearing the seal of the court; - ii) returns of citation; - iii) bonds; - iv) subpoenas; - v) proof of service of subpoenas; - vi) documents to be presented to a court in camera, solely for the purpose of obtaining a ruling on the discoverability of such document; - vii) documents sealed pursuant to TEX.

-iii) bonds;

-iv) subpoenas;

-v) proof of service of subpoenas;

-vi) documents to be presented to a court in camera, solely for the purpose of obtaining a ruling on the discoverability of such documents;

-vii) documents sealed pursuant to TEX.
 R. CIV.
-P. 76a; and

-viii) documents to which access is otherwise restricted by law or court order, including a document filed in a proceeding under Chapter 33, Family Code.

-(b) A motion to have a document sealed, as well as any response to such a motion, may be electronically filed.
+P. 76a; and - viii) documents to which access is otherwise restricted by law or court order, including a document filed in a proceeding under Chapter 33, Family Code. - (b) A motion to have a document sealed, as well as any response to such a motion, may be electronically filed.